Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_distribution_repository/__brick__/README.md

 The credential files are encrypted using `openssl` with a password.

 When running the script commands for encryption and decryption, a password will be expected to encrypt/decrypt the file(s).
-That password is stored as an environment variable (`MOBILE_DISTRIBUTION_ENCRYPTION_PASSWORD`) and if not present, the user will be asked to enter it.
+That password is stored as an environment variable (`CREDENTIAL_ENCRYPTION_PASSWORD`) and if not present, the user will be asked to enter it.
 Any regular file encrypted with this password will have an `.enc` extension (which should be committed to source control).

 _Note: To list all currently available environment variables, use `printenv` from your console._